-- i.
-Change of use from one permitted use to another permitted use provided any expansions do not exceed the limits stated in this Section 602.C.2.b - ii.
-Modifications including expansions of structures and/or impervious surfaces greater than one-thousand (1,000) square feet but less than two-thousand (2,000) square feet within a three-year period. - iii.
-Filling of lands or creation of ponds on properties where the primary use is residential. - iv.
-Filling of lands or creation of ponds where the primary use of the property is commercial which are greater than two-hundred (200) cubic yards but less than six-hundred (600) cubic yards of material. - v.
-Renewal of gravel pit operations that do not include an expansion or other modification. - vi.
-Any increase in height of a wireless telecommunication tower that is more than twenty (20) feet or 10% (ten percent), whichever is greater; any appurtenance to the tower that protrudes out from the edge of the tower more than twenty (20) feet or the width of the tower at the level of the appurtenance, whichever is greater; the installation of more than four (4) cabinets per carrier for the technology involved; any excavation or deployment outside of the limits of the approved site plan; changes around the base of the tower structure that reduces the concealment elements of the support structure; amendments that alter the approved site plan. - vii.
-Construction of ground-mounted Accessory Solar Energy Generation Systems for uses other than single and/or Duplex dwellings.
+- a.
+Change of use from one permitted use to another permitted use provided any expansions do not exceed the limits stated in Section 602.C.c.2.b-c.. listed below - b.
+Building footprint modifications greater than 500 square feet but less than 1,500 square feet. - c.
+Parking lot modifications greater than 500 square feet but less than 1,500 square feet. - d.
+Filling of lands or creation of ponds on properties where the primary use is residential. - e.
+Filling of lands or creation of ponds where the primary use of the property is commercial which are greater than 200 cubic yards but less than 600 cubic yards of material. - f.
+Renewal of gravel pit operations that do not include an expansion or other modification. - g.
+Any increase in height of a wireless telecommunication tower that is more than 20 feet or 10%, whichever is greater; any appurtenance to the tower that protrudes out from the edge of the tower more than 20 feet or the width of the tower at the level of the appurtenance, whichever is greater; the installation of more than 4 cabinets per carrier for the technology involved; any excavation or deployment outside of the limits of the approved site plan; changes around the base of the support structure that reduces the concealment elements of the support structure; amendments that alter the approved site plan. {Amended, Effective 10/03/17} h.
+Accessory Solar Energy Generation Systems for uses other than single and/or two family dwellings. {Amended, Effective 03/16/21}

-If the Town Planner or the applicant determines that a project appears to be complicated or disputed, the Town Planner may refer the application to the Project Review Board for their review at the next available meeting.
+If, however, the Town Planner or the applicant determines that a project appears to be complicated or disputed, the Town Planner may refer the application to the Project Review Board for their review at the next available meeting.